HannaVallner/gender-rec/README.md

 The project has been made for the Introduction to Data Science course at the University of Tartu, at the end of 2022.
 The project plan, initial analysis and goals can be found in the gender-rec.pdf file.
+The poster used for the presentation of the project, which gives an overlook of it, can be found in the Poster_gender-rec.pdf file.
 The project code is provided as a Jupyter Notebook file.
 The code requires data from voice.csv to run (therefore to run the code, two files – Project.ipynb and voice.csv – should be downloaded).

 The code was originally written in Google Colaboratory and therefore imports data from Google Drive – if the notebook will be run in Google Colaboratory, the path for the required data should be reviewed and changed, if necessary.
 If the notebook will be run in any other environment, the first two rows of code (after imports) should be commented out, and the data should be located in the same directory as the notebook.